GreyStinger/seam_carver/README.md

 This will resize the image `input.jpg` by removing 100 seams and save the result to `output.jpg`.

+## Tests

+For some tests to pass in the build dir you need to have a directory called test_images.
+This will be created automatically with the `configure` script

 ## Limitations

 This implementation of the seam carving algorithm is single-threaded, which means that it may be slow for large images or when removing a large number of seams.
 If you need to process images quickly or in parallel, you may want to consider using a multi-threaded implementation or a GPU-accelerated implementation of the algorithm.